Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

   changes the calling user's own SRP password.
 The caller may use **-p** to select the verifier directory.
 Randnum mode remains root-only.
-A regular user can also use **-c** with **-p** to create a private verifier directory containing only their own account, for use with **netatalk --unprivileged**.
+A regular user can also use **-c** with **-p** to create a private verifier directory containing only their own account, for use with **netatalk --single-user**.

 The named user must already exist as a local system user.